 Exit Strategies and Backup Plans

-Plan for getting out of the investment and contingencies in case of unforeseen circumstances.
+How are you getting out of the investment?
+Do you have contingencies in place in case of unforeseen circumstances?

 Finally, your house flipping business plan needs to address your exit strategy.
 Essentially, an exit strategy is what a house flipper plans to do with their property once the rehab is complete.